 Pursuant to the Fortis Purchase Agreement, the REIT's proportionate share of the Fortis Purchase Price was \$304 million before transaction costs.
-The REIT's portion of the Fortis Purchase Price was satisfied by a combination of: (a) the 2015 Offering, (b) the 2015 Private Placement, and (c) the Revolving Operating Facility.
+The REIT's portion of the Fortis Purchase Price was satisfied by a combination of: (a) the public offering of subscription receipts in June 2015, (b) the private placement of Units to Fortis, an affiliate of Fortis Properties, in June 2015, and (c) the Revolving Operating Facility (as defined herein).